‘He’s back’: Roquan Smith a big hit already

 “He’s just got to play football,” Borgonzi said.

-For Roquan Smith, that’s always been the easy part.
-Once he’s on the field, it’s full-speed ahead.
+For Smith, that has always been the easy part.
+Once he’s on the field, it’s full speed ahead.